 Where out of school or setting activities include overnight stays, careful consideration needs to be given to sleeping arrangements.
 Pupils, adults and parents should be informed of these prior to the start of the trip.
-In all circumstances, those organising trips and outings must pay careful attention to ensuring safe staff/child ratios and to the gender mix of staff.
+In all circumstances, those organising trips and outings should pay careful attention to ensuring there is a safe staff/child ratio and suitable gender mix of staff.